aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/pool_u64_unbound.md

 # Module `0x1::pool_u64_unbound`

-Simple module for tracking and calculating shares of a pool of coins.
-The shares are worth more as the total coins in the pool increases.
-New shareholder can buy more shares or redeem their existing shares.
+<br/> Simple module for tracking and calculating shares of a pool of coins.
+The shares are worth more as the total coins in<br/> the pool increases.
+New shareholder can buy more shares or redeem their existing shares.<br/><br/> Example flow:<br/> 1.
+Pool start outs empty.<br/> 2.
+Shareholder A buys in with 1000 coins.

-Example flow:
-1. Pool start outs empty.
-2. Shareholder A buys in with 1000 coins.
 A will receive 1000 shares in the pool.
-Pool now has 1000 total coins and 1000 total shares.
-3. Pool appreciates in value from rewards and now has 2000 coins.
-A's 1000 shares are now worth 2000 coins.
-4. Shareholder B now buys in with 1000 coins.
-Since before the buy in, each existing share is worth 2 coins, B will receive 500 shares in exchange for 1000 coins.
-Pool now has 1500 shares and 3000 coins.
-5. Pool appreciates in value from rewards and now has 6000 coins.
-6. A redeems 500 shares.
-Each share is worth 6000 / 1500 = 4.
+Pool now has 1000 total coins and<br/> 1000 total shares.<br/> 3.
+Pool appreciates in value from rewards and now has 2000 coins.
+A&apos;s 1000 shares are now worth 2000 coins.<br/> 4.
+Shareholder B now buys in with 1000 coins.
+Since before the buy in, each existing share is worth 2 coins, B will<br/> receive 500 shares in exchange for 1000 coins.
+Pool now has 1500 shares and 3000 coins.<br/> 5.
+Pool appreciates in value from rewards and now has 6000 coins.<br/> 6.
+A redeems 500 shares.
+Each share is worth 6000 / 1500 &#61; 4.
 A receives 2000 coins.
-Pool has 4000 coins and 1000
+Pool has 4000 coins and 1000<br/> shares left.<br/>
-shares left.

 -  [Struct `Pool`](#0x1_pool_u64_unbound_Pool)